-How we chose the best candles for 2022
+How we chose the best candles

 We looked at several factors when deciding whether or not to include each candle on our list.
 Most importantly, we looked at ingredients.
 We wanted to select only the most natural and high-quality candles to ensure that none of our recommendations would irritate your senses.